-The Debt Service Acceleration Fund account, pursuant to KRS 175.505, is suspended in the Budget of the Commonwealth during the 2006-2008 biennium.
+The Debt Service Acceleration Fund account, pursuant to KRS 175.505, is suspended in the Executive Budget during the 2006-2008 biennium.
 The funding made available by this suspension is directed to be used in the State Funded Construction program.